5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 #### Step 5: Verification

-A verification query confirmed the standardisation was successful: **0 rows returned** — every violation code now has exactly one standardised description.
+A verification query confirmed the standardisation was successful: **0 rows returned**, meaning every violation code now has exactly one standardised description.

 (Full queries for all five steps are in `sql/01_cleaning.sql`.)

 ---

-## Step 2c: Standardisation — Zipcode
+## Step 2c: Standardisation of Zipcode

 #### Background